IfGF-UUlm/SA_OKIE/README.md

 This project is licensed under the MIT License.

 ## Citation
-For academic use, please cite the underlying manuscript (details forthcoming, insert once published):
+For academic use, please cite the underlying manuscript (details forthcoming, provided once published):

 [pending]